Rayin-saber/yinrui.github.io/_pages/about.md

 - [Aug.2025] Our proposal "Leveraging AI to Decipher microRNA mis-regulation in Colorectal Cancer" was funded by the Florida Department of Health.
 - [Jul.2025] Our proposal of AI modeling to identify m7G modification sites in cancer was funded by UF Health AI Pilot and Exploratory Study
 - [Jun.2025] Our paper "FCFNets: A Factual and Counterfactual Learning Framework for Enhanced Hepatic Fibrosis Prediction in Young Adults with T2D" was online at MedRxiv and accepted for oral presentation at the 2025 AMIA Annual Symposium.
+- [Jun.2025] Ziying Zhang, PhD candidate at King's College London, joined our lab as a visiting PhD student.
 - [Jun.2025] Mohammad Shafieinouri, PhD-MD student at the University of Florida, joined our lab for rotation.
 Welcome!
 - [May.2025] Elias Missa joined our lab as a voluntary research assistant.
 Welcome!
 - [May.2025] Our paper "MTLNFM: A Multi-task Framework Using Neural Factorization Machines to Predict Patient Clinical Outcomes" was online at MedRxiv.
 - [Apr.2025] Our paper "AutoRADP: An Interpretable Deep Learning Framework to Predict Rapid Progression for Alzheimer’s Disease and Related Dementias Using Electronic Health Records" was online at MedRxiv and accepted for a flash talk at the 2025 ICIBM conference.
-- [Apr.2025] Our paper "RNALoc-LM: RNA subcellular localization prediction using pre-trained RNA language model" was published in the Journal of Bioinformatics
+- [Apr.2025] Our paper "RNALoc-LM: RNA subcellular localization prediction using pre-trained RNA language model" was published in the Journal of Bioinformatics.
+- [Mar.2025] I am serving as Guest Editor on MDPI Applied Sciences on the Topic "Advanced Image and Video Processing Technology for Healthcare".
 - [Mar.2025] Our paper "SEHI-PPI: An End-to-End Sampling-Enhanced Human-Influenza Protein-Protein Interaction Prediction Framework with Double-View Learning" was online at BioRxiv.
 - [Feb.2025] I served as a Panel Reviewer at NIH study section GVE.
 - [Feb.2025] Jiaxin Li joined our lab as a voluntary research assistant.
 Welcome!